demystifying-programming-TA/DP/session1/tutorial_githubcommandline.md

 ![git push](../assets/session1/gitpush.png)

 That was your first commit!
-Welcome to the world of programming!
+Welcome to the world of programming!!